kgar/ng-validation-framework/to-do.md

 # To Do 📃
+- Add custom validator for unspecial characters.
+Register message and order.
 - Demonstrate custom error message placement
   - Recreate Default Suffix scenario with long input box and short label.
 Show custom message "Invalid input" with error icon and tooltip with actual message.
 - Make a shared component with its own formgroup